Week 3

 OK (2 tests)

-• The * in the first command tells javac to compile all the .java files in this directory.
-It’s a shorthand for writing them all out, so it’s a useful notation to start using now whenever we have several Java files to compile.
+files in this directory.
+It’s a shorthand for writing them all out, so it’s a useful notation to start using now whenever we have several Java files to compile. - The

 Task with your group: Try running the command of the operating system that isn’t yours.
 (For example, a MAC user trying the Windows command and vise-versa) Observe the output and discuss with your partner/group what happens and why?